Who is Distinguished?

 After his conscription, he joined the Marketing Retail organization of Royal Dutch Shell plc, in The Netherlands.
 Here he worked for over 28 years, always in commercial and communications positions.
 He coached trainees and colleagues in customer and client courtesy.
 His last position was that of Manager House Style.
 He left Shell in 2008.

 Both in his personal life and in professional situations, Jan Jaap noticed that many people feel insecure about how to behave on formal occasions.
 This triggered him to explore the origins of etiquette and good manners.
 Sometime during the Nineties, he started to give advice about these matters to friends and acquaintances.
 Gradually he developed the idea to do this on a professional basis.
-With this in mind, he established his company Distinguished in 2008.
+With this in mind, he established his consultancy Distinguished in 2008.
 And he has never looked back, because in just a few years he has managed to build up an impressive clientele.

 Jan Jaap also contributed as a guesteditor to the Dutch Financial Times/Het Financieele Dagblad.
 Jan Jaap is also registered as a speaker with Assemblee Speakers and the Speakers Academy.